lorenzo-piersante/nftgen/README.md

 A JSON file is created for every image generated this way.
 The JSON file can be used to bulk upload images on Opensea using **infotrex/bulk-upload-to-opensea** script

-### Support:

-If you want to support out team join our Discord community: https://discord.gg/msG7eHYF

 ### Install language and dependencies:

 1. Install python 3